Metallic Bonding of Sputtering Targets

-This positively charged ion can be directed toward the sputtering target by applying a negative voltage and current on the associated sputtering target.
-This is neither a thermal or chemical reaction but rather a momentum transfer from high energy impinging ions striking a static atomic layer on the surface of the target.
-Energy transfer, usually sufficient enough energy to cause internal atomic bond breaking in the host target material and a resultant cascade of atoms and/or molecules to break away from the target surface at a rate dependant on the external energy applied from the power supply.
+This positively charged ion can be directed toward the sputtering target under proper conditions by applying a negative voltage and current on the associated sputtering target.
+This is neither a thermal or chemical reaction but rather a momentum transfer from high energy impinging ions striking a static atomic layer on the target's surface.
+Energy transfer is usually sufficient to cause internal atomic bond breaking in the host target material and a resultant cascade of atoms and/or molecules to break away from the target surface at a rate dependent on the external energy applied from the power supply.
 The result is an exothermic reaction due to the atomic bond breaking on the target surface.
-In essence, this can lead up to a temperature measurement on the target surface of up to one million degrees Centigrade on an atomic level at the target surface.
+In essence, this can lead up to temperature measurement on the target surface of up to one million degrees Centigrade on an atomic level at the target surface.